Skip to content

 N.D.
 Cent.
 Code § 51-30-01 -- 07

-Notification requirements applicable to persons that conducts businesses in the state that own, license or maintain covered info.
-Some types of businesses may be exempt from some or all of these requirements and non-commercial entities may be subject to different requirements.
+Notification requirements applicable to persons who own, license, or maintain covered info.
+Some types of businesses may be exempt from some or all of these requirements, and non-commercial entities may be subject to different requirements.

 Breach Defined

-Unauthorized acquisition of covered info, excluding certain good-faith acquisitions by employees or agents.
+Unauthorized acquisition of computerized data when access to personal information has not been secured by encryption or by any other method or technology, excluding certain good-faith acquisitions by employees or agents.

-Timing: Must be made in the most expedient time possible and without unreasonable delay and consistent with any measures necessary to determine the scope of the breach and to restore the integrity of the system.
+Must be made in the most expedient time possible and without unreasonable delay, consistent with any measures necessary to determine the scope of the breach and to restore the integrity of the system.

 Delayed Notice